balajirrao/kafka-streams-multi-runner/README.md

 and the coordinator coordinates the running of multiple instances of the worker.

 When the coordinator is run, it creates an input topic and produces certain messages in that topic.
 The worker stores some state in a state store and makes some assertions on what it expects the state to be.
-When the assertion fails, the bug is reproduced.

-The coordinator starts and stops instances of worker according to a "program" - a list of integers.
-An integer in " program" toggles the running state of the instance every 15 seconds.
+The coordinator starts and stops instances of worker according to a "program", a list of integers.
+An integer in a program toggles the running state of the instance every 15 seconds.
 For example, the program "1 2 1" results in the following sequence of execution

 - start instance 1 -> wait 15 seconds -> start instance 2 -> wait 15 seconds -> stop instance 1